Saint John Henry Newman

 Three years after Newman died, a Newman Club for Catholic students began at the University of Pennsylvania in Philadelphia.
 In time, his name was linked to ministry centers at many public and private colleges and universities in the United States.

-Pope Benedict XVI beatified Newman on September 19, 2010, at Crofton Park.
-Benedict noted Newman’s emphasis on the vital place of revealed religion in civilized society but also praised his pastoral zeal for the sick, the poor, the bereaved, and those in prison.
+In 2010, Pope Benedict XVI beatified Newman in London.
+Benedict noted Newman’s emphasis on the vital place of revealed religion in civilized society, but also praised his pastoral zeal for the sick, the poor, the bereaved, and those in prison.
+Pope Francis canonized Newman in October 2019.
+Saint John Henry Newman’s liturgical feast is October 9.

 John Henry Newman has been called the “absent Father of Vatican II” because his writings on conscience, religious liberty, Scripture, the vocation of lay people, the relation of Church and State, and other topics were extremely influential in the shaping of the Council’s documents.
 Although Newman was not always understood or appreciated, he steadfastly preached the Good News by word and example.